-- 1. Subject to the requirement that such measures are not applied in a manner that would constitute arbitrary or unjustifiable discrimination between investments or between investors, Articles 5 (Non-Discriminatory Treatment) and 10 (Transfers) shall not be construed to prevent a Party from adopting or enforcing measures necessary: - (a) to protect public security or public morals or to maintain public order; - (b) to protect human, animal or plant life or health; - (c) to ensure compliance with laws or regulations which are not inconsistent with the provisions of this Agreement including those relating to: - (i) the prevention of deceptive and fraudulent practices or to deal with the effects of a default on contracts; - (ii) the protection of the privacy of individuals in relation to the processing and dissemination of personal data and the protection of confidentiality of individual records and accounts; - (iii) safety. - 2.
-The public security and public order exceptions may be invoked only where a genuine and sufficiently serious threat is posed to one of the fundamental interests of society. - 3.
-The Parties understand that the measures referred to in subparagraph (b) include environmental measures necessary to protect human, animal or plant life or health.
+- 1. Subject to the requirement that such measures are not applied in a manner that would constitute arbitrary or unjustifiable discrimination between investments or between investors, Article 5 (Non-Discriminatory Treatment) and Article 9 (Transfers) shall not be construed to prevent a Party from adopting or enforcing measures necessary: - (a) to protect public security or public morals or to maintain public order3; - (b) to protect human, animal or plant life or health4; - (c) to ensure compliance with laws or regulations which are not inconsistent with the provisions of this Agreement including those relating to:

+3 The public security and public order exceptions may be invoked only where a genuine and sufficiently serious threat is posed to one of the fundamental interests of society.

+4 The Parties understand that the measures referred to in subparagraph (b) include environmental measures necessary to protect human, animal or plant life or health.